 Perhaps the two main classes of learning techniques are

-For example, we have studied the identification of handwritten binary digits as a supervised problem where it was assumed we ourselves as programmers have labeled the data.
-(Or at the very least that we have used some auxiliary program to carry out the labeling.)
+For example, we have studied the identification of handwritten binary digits as a supervised problem where it was assumed we ourselves as programmers have labelled the data.
+(Or at the very least that we have used some auxiliary program to carry out the labelling.)

 Alternatively we could have used unsupervised techniques to study the digit data.
 For example, we could have used unsupervised clustering techniques on the data.

 Remark. (*) For example, k-means clustering is an easy approach to implement and test.
 You are welcome to try it out on the handwritten digits. (*)

 Alternatively to the division into supervised and unsupervised techniques, we can divide machine learning techniques into techniques that

 Remark.
 Nearest-neighbor classification can be viewed as an ad hoc tool without a direct probabilistic interpretation.

 Remark 2.
 In the exercises we will develop a simple Bayesian probabilistic model for classification.